 In response to investors’ requests for more information, the Board is proposing additional disclosures on equity instruments as well as considering how returns on equity are distributed or attributed among the different equity instruments an entity issues.

-The deadline for comments on the DP is 7 January 2019.
 The Board will consider the comments received on this DP before deciding whether to develop an exposure draft with proposals to amend or replace parts of IAS 32 and/or to develop non-mandatory guidance.

 For more information on the proposals, speak to your KPMG contact.